-as I. I. Weber & Associates, West

-as L. L. Weber & Associates, West Bloomfield, MI.
+• Nominees for Terms to Expire in 2006 Fred Bauer (60) Director since 1981 Mr. Bauer is the Chairman and Chief Executive Officer of Gentex Corporation, and he has held that position for more than five years.
+Leo Weber (73) Director since 1991 Since 1990, Mr. Weber has been engaged in the consulting business as L. L. Weber & Associates, West Bloomfield, MI.
 Previously, he was the President of Robert Bosch Corporation, Farmington Hills, MI (manufacturer of sophisticated automotive components).

-Name, (Age) and Position Business Experience Past Five Years Nominees for Terms to Expire in 2006 (continued) \\\\\\ Gary Goode (58) Mr. Goode was an audit engagement Director since 2003 partner at Arthur Andersen LLP from September 1982 until his retirement in March 2001.
+Name, (Age) and Position Business Experience Past Five Years Nominees for Terms to Expire in 2006 (continued) Gary Goode (58) Director since 2003 Mr. Goode was an audit engagement partner at Arthur Andersen LLP from September 1982 until his retirement in March 2001.
 During his public accounting career, Mr. Goode had extensive experience working with suppliers to the automotive industry.
 Since his retirement, Mr. Goode has provided independent consulting services to non-automotive industry companies.
-Nominee for Term to Expire in 2004 \\\\\\ John Mulder (66) Mr. Mulder was the Vice President -Director since 1992 Customer Relations of Gentex Corporation from February 2000 to June 2002.
+Term to Expire in 2004 John Mulder (66) Director since 1992 Mr. Mulder was the Vice President - Customer Relations of Gentex Corporation from February 2000 to June 2002.
 Previously, he was Senior Vice President - Automotive Marketing from September 1998 to February 2000.
-Prior to September 1998, he was Vice President - Automotive Marketing for more than five years.
-Directors Whose Terms Expire in 2005 -----Arlyn Lanting (62) Mr. Lanting is the Vice President -Finance of Aspen Enterprises, Ltd., Director since 1981 Grand Rapids, MI (investments), and he has held that position for more than five years. \\\\\\ Kenneth La Grand (62) Mr. La Grand was the Executive Vice Director since 1987 President of Gentex Corporation from September 1987 to January 2003.
-Mr. La Grand is also a director of Clarion Technologies, Inc. Ted Thompson (73) Mr. Thompson was the Chairman of Director since 1987 X-Rite, Incorporated, Grandville, MI (a manufacturer of light and color-measuring instruments) from May 1989 to October 2002. \\\\\\ Directors Whose Terms Expire in 2004 \\\\\\ Mr. Fouts has been Chairman of the Mickey Fouts (71) Board, Equity Services Company Director since 1982 (investment services), Castle Rock, CO, for more than five years. \\\\\\ Frederick Sotok (68) Mr. Sotok was Executive Vice President and Chief Operating Director since 2000 Officer of Prince Corporation (manufacturer of automotive interior parts that was acquired by Johnson Controls, Inc, in 1996) from October 1977 to October 1996.
-Mr. Sotok is also a director of Clarion Technologies, Inc. \\\\\\ of Clarion Technologies, Inc.
+Prior to September 1998, he was Vice President - Automotive Marketing for more than five years. se Terms Expire in 2005 Arlyn Lanting (62) Director since 1981 Mr. Lanting is the Vice President - Finance of Aspen Enterprises, Ltd., Grand Rapids, MI (investments), and he has held that position for more than five years.
+Kenneth La Grand (62) Director since 1987 Mr. La Grand was the Executive Vice President of Gentex Corporation from September 1987 to January 2003.
+Mr. La Grand is also a director of Clarion Technologies, Inc. Ted Thompson (73) Director since 1987 Mr. Thompson was the Chairman of X-Rite, Incorporated, Grandville, MI (a manufacturer of light and color-measuring instruments) from May 1989 to October 2002. se Terms Expire in 2004 Mickey Fouts (71) Director since 1982 Mr. Fouts has been Chairman of the Board, Equity Services Company (investment services), Castle Rock, CO, for more than five years.
+Frederick Sotok (68) Director since 2000 Mr. Sotok was Executive Vice President and Chief Operating Officer of Prince Corporation (manufacturer of automotive interior parts that was acquired by Johnson Controls, Inc, in 1996) from October 1977 to October 1996.
+Mr. Sotok is also a director of Clarion Technologies, Inc.

 Arlyn Lanting and Kenneth La Grand are brothers-in-law.
 There are no other family relationships between the nominees, directors, and executive officers of the Company.
-Ken La Grand and Frederick Sotok both sit on the Board of Directors of meetings of the Board and Board committees on which they served, except for Mr. Sotok who attended three of five meetings, or 60 percent.
+Ken La Grand and Frederick Sotok both sit on the Board of Directors of Clarion Technologies, Inc.

+During 2002, the Board of Directors met on three occasions and acted once by unanimous written consent.
+All directors attended at least seventy-five percent of the aggregate number of meetings of the Board and Board committees on which they served, except for Mr. Sotok who attended three of five meetings, or 60 percent.
 Mr. Sotok missed two meetings on two consecutive dates due to the untimely death of his mother.

-During 2002, the Board of Directors met on three occasions and acted once by unanimous written consent.
-All directors attended at least seventy-five percent of the aggregate number